How to Make Money on Pinterest Without a Blog

 First of all, you obviously need a Pinterest account!

-I recommend having a business account.
 You can upgrade your existing personal account to a free business account – just follow Pinterest’s instructions here.

 If you’ve made a brand new Pinterest account for this, you’ll want to fill it out a bit so it doesn’t look empty.